paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 * **Reflection**: be it in the surrounding water features or in symmetry
 * **Drama**: long winding ramps would often ascend or descend into reception spaces

 This use of repeating patterns is similar to the way we now build for the web.
-By piecing together reusable components in different combinations can help us create products with a consistent and predictable feel.
+By piecing together reusable components in different combinations, we can create products that have a consistent and predictable feel.

 *How might we approach building components in the context of a design system?*